Research

 I use multiple-object tracking (MOT) as a paradigm to investigate what kind of representation is used during different motion types.
 The OCR hypothesis predicts that rotating objects are represented in a compositional way, which is different from other types of motion (i.e., translation).

-Representation format and computations
+2. Representation format and computations

 Humans flexibly use different formats to represent incoming information.
 When the way information is represented matches task-specific procedural demands, performance is typically better.
 However, when there is a mismatch between the representation and the task, performance tends to suffer.
-I use the multiple object tracking (MOT) paradigm to provide evidence for this claim.
+I use the multiple object tracking (MOT) paradigm and visual illusions to provide evidence for this claim.

 Object Tracking